-I’ve been reflecting on both of these projects, and how we approached each one for a couple of reasons.
+I’ve been reflecting on both of these projects, and how we approached each one for a few reasons:

-Secondly, further to the first point, could we have done it faster/better/smarter if we did it another way.
+- Could we have completed the project faster/better/smarter if we did it another way?

-Thirdly, what is our business, should we be building non WordPress projects, and if we do non WordPress, do we end up doing 100 different frameworks so-so, rather than doing one really well?
+- And if we do work on non WordPress projects, will we end up doing 100 different frameworks in an average manner, rather than doing one framework really well?

 When is WordPress the right framework?